bendikMichal/termtree/README.md

 ```
 gcc -o ttree tree.c libs/stringex.c libs/argLib.c
 ```
-* can add to path and run with "ttree"
+* can add to path and run with eg. "ttree"
+(or just rename it to tee for shorter name)

 #### LINUX
 ```